bymatej/windows-server-vagrant/README.md

 ## Tehcnical details
 Operating system is **Windows Server 2019 v1809.0.2003**

 The machine has 2 GB of RAM and 2 CPUs allocated.
-Hard disk drive size is 40 GB, but it is dynamically allocated.
+Hard disk drive size is 130 GB, but it is dynamically allocated.

 Network:
 - The forwarded_port network type was used
-- All TCP and UDP ports are forwarded from guest to host
+- Some TCP and UDP ports are forwarded from guest to host
-- Ths may be very insecure.
+- Ths may be very insecure (I used the ports that I personally needed)
+- See the Vagrantfile for details

 Users and RDP:
 - RDP is activated